Single non-transferable vote: Voting

 In any election, each voter casts one vote for one candidate in a multi-candidate race for multiple offices.
-Posts are filled by the candidates with the most votes (plurality voting).
+Posts are filled by the candidates with more votes than the others (plurality voting).
 Thus, in a three-seat constituency, the three candidates receiving the largest numbers of votes would win office.

-SNTV, like single transferable vote, can be used with non-partisan ballots.
+SNTV, like single transferable vote, can be used with non-partisan ballots, in election contests where there are no parties.